ben-che/2c-coding-challenge/README.md

 - The validation required for the text field is unclear in the requirements - I ended up only allowing alphanumeric characters and adding an error message as soon as the user types in a special character

-- The search function will not fire if there is currently an error present.
+- The search function will not fire if there is currently an error present

 ### Designs